Unit 3: What's in YOUR watershed?

 Summary

 In this unit, students investigate water resources of their own area or another area of personal interest, which typically gets them very excited.
-They apply their knowledge from Units 1 and 2 to identify the water reservoirs which are most important to their local community, the transport pathways responsible for delivering water to those reservoirs, and the relevant and available techniques for monitoring those resources.
+They apply their knowledge from Units 1 and 2 to identify the water reservoirs that are most important to their local community, the transport pathways responsible for delivering water to those reservoirs, and the relevant and available techniques for monitoring those resources.
 They also consider interests by different stakeholder groups in relation to water resources and how these potentially competing interests could influence water policy, infrastructure, and distribution in a community.

 Learning Goals